Capitals–Islanders rivalry: 2010s

 Both teams met in the 2015 Eastern Conference First Round, with Washington winning the series 4–3.
 Since this series, the rivalry has been fiercely reignited, showing through the remainder of the 2010s into the 2020s.

-The rivalry became intense in the 2018–19 season.
-After the Capitals won the 2018 Stanley Cup, coach Barry Trotz signed with the Islanders, and Capitals' assistant coach Todd Reirden became the team's head coach.

 2020s

-The two teams met again in the playoffs in the 2020 Eastern Conference First Round, where the Islanders won the series 4–1.
-After this series, Capitals head coach Todd Reirden was fired.
+The two teams met again in the playoffs in the 2020 Eastern Conference first round, where the Islanders won the series 4–1.
+Following the series, Capitals head coach Todd Reirden was fired.